Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

    - The purpose of the report is to help a hospital's executive team quickly understand its recent performance in key areas towards decision making.

 		- The dashboard should scale to accommodate new data over time, and the CEO has asked to summarize any insights from the sample provided.
-		- How many patients were admitted over time?
-		- How many patients have been admitted or readmitted over time and per years?
+		- How many patients were admitted or readmitted over time and per years?
 		- How long are patients staying in the hospital, on average?
 		- How much is the average cost per visit?
 		- How many procedures are covered by insurance?